 - Without a confirmed ID, there was little local police could do, and the subject's files continued to grow.

 - Initially, police only had three active files for this person.
 After checking Auror, local investigators were able to connect another 27 incidents to this file and increased its priority.

 The Turning Point

-During a routine roadside check, police pulled over the subject while driving a vehicle listed on Auror.
+During a routine roadside check, police pulled over the subject while driving a vehicle listed on the Auror crime intelligence platform.
 The officer was able to check their Auror profile, view CCTV footage and confirm the subject's identity.

 Due to the volume and recidivist nature of the subject, the investigations team was able to escalate this case to the district leadership team and is working towards a quick intervention.

 Thanks to the great evidence supplied by the retailers, Police will be seeking reparations on behalf of the stores involved.

 Takapuna Police shares the top 3 tips to get better cut through on cases